Dill-PICL/GOMAP-singularity/docs/RUNNING.rst

         .. important::
-            Set the GOMAP_IMG_TYPE variable to download GOMAP-singularity for different mpich versions, and this is **essential** for running parallelized steps in your HPC.
-Default image downloaded will be built for mpich-3.2.1.
+            Default image downloaded will be built for mpich-3.2.1 for parallelization.
 Please submit a issue request on `GitHub <https://github.com/Dill-PICL/GOMAP-singularity/issues>`_ if you want the image for a different mpi version or you can download the Singularity files and build the image yourself.

 4. [optional] Test whether the container and the data files are working as intended.